-During your time on project you will work alongside other like-minded volunteers and receive relevant training from our experienced staff.
+During your time on program you will work alongside other like-minded participants and receive relevant training from our experienced staff.
 A lot of your time will be spent in and around the local school; teaching English and elephant conservation to children, lesson planning, and building relationships with the local teachers.
-You will also attend nursery and after school clubs to conduct educational games and play sports with the younger children of the village, and teach English to Mahouts and other adults in the evening.
+You will also attend nursery and after school clubs to conduct educational games and play sports with the younger children of the village, and teach English to mahouts and other adults in the evening.
 You will be an essential part of the community team; planning and leading your own classes, after the initial training, as well as helping to train new volunteers and interns in the best teaching methods and lesson preparation.
 With your help, we hope to expand the community program further, to include more lessons at the school, as well as introduce a consistent environment related syllabus that local children will learn from.

 After a successful internship, qualifying candidates may be given the opportunity to work for GVI or selected partner organisations in Thailand or in other countries around the world where GVI operate.
 Teaching positions can be paid or unpaid, range in duration from one month to one year, and availability varies.
 Qualification for possible GVI positions is at the sole discretion of Global Vision International.